jasonm23/gomarsok/README.md

 # GoMarSok

-#### Realtime Markdown Preview via WebSockets / Golang
+## Realtime Markdown Preview Server

-GoMarSok gives you live viewing of markdown → HTML as you type.
+GoMarSok gives you live viewing of markdown → HTML as you ~~type~~ send to the socket.

 #### You need GoMarSok if...